BlizzCrafter/MonoGame.Forms/README.md

 ↳ _This is the prefered and easiest route to be automatically up to date_.

+> Note: You need to set the .Net Framework version to 4.5.1 to install from NuGet!

 ***

 #### Creating a simple [DrawWindow](https://github.com/sqrMin1/MonoGame.Forms/wiki/22dd89f4-5c58-230d-049f-923af79f1411)